 How are digital goods taxed?

 Traditionally, states have defined taxable goods as “tangible personal property.”
 Tangible literally means “perceptible by touch.”
 Some opponents of tax on digital items argue that you can’t touch a ringtone or a piece of digital art.
 But other states argue that since most digital goods are copies of an item that would previously have been sold as tangible personal property, such as an e-book to a paper book, then these items are taxable.
+In fact, some consumers wonder, “Why is there tax on digital games?”
+States typically justify this by noting that digital games are functionally equivalent to their physical versions, and taxing them ensures consistency in treatment across formats.
 Still others simply state that digital goods are taxable, whether or not they are also sold in a tangible format.

 There are some nuances when it comes to sales tax on digital goods.
 Many states see a difference between the purchase of a digital product (such as purchasing a digital copy of Avengers: Endgame from Apple) and simply “renting” a digital product (such as renting Avengers: Endgame from Apple for three days.)
 The states that tax digital goods often consider the purchase taxable while the rental is non-taxable since the buyer doesn’t retain ownership of the rented digital item.

 The same goes for “streaming services.”
 In many cases, streaming services are non-taxable since ownership of the movies, tv shows, songs, etc. being streamed is not transferred to the purchaser.
+For gamers, it’s also important to ask: “Does Xbox charge tax on digital games?”
+The answer depends on the buyer’s location, as platforms like Xbox and PlayStation follow local sales tax laws and will automatically add tax if the state requires it.
 However, some states, like West Virginia, also consider those taxable.
 This can also apply to digital items such as online classes.
 In many cases, a class streamed online is non-taxable, though again, that varies by state and how the class is handled.
 And providing downloads or other digital goods for students may make the class taxable.

 Digital Goods Sales Tax Requirements by US State